robgha01/InvationWatch/README.md

 Addon that shows invaion status

 Features
-* If the toggle is on major rankup will get reported automatically for every individual who gains it.
+* If the toggle is ON major rankup will get reported automatically for every individual who gains it.

+Commands
-* Using /iw will report who is not major
+* /iw           -  Reports who is not major
-* Using /iw toggle will toggle InvationWatch on/off
+* /iw toggle    -  Toggles the Major auto report On/Off
-* Using /iw reset will wipe all data for the current invation
+* /iw reset     -  Wipe the current invasion data
+* /iw wa        -  Imports the weakauras (progressbar)
+* /iw h         -  Shows help message
+* /iw help      -  Shows help message
+* /iw debug     -  Enables debugging messages